ros2/ros2_documentation/source/How-To-Guides/Releasing/_Install-Dependencies.rst

-Install the tools that you will use in the upcoming steps with ``apt`` if you're on a debian-based systems such as Ubuntu, or with ``pip3`` if you're on a non-debian system:
+Install tools that you will use in the upcoming steps with ``apt`` if you're on a debian-based systems such as Ubuntu or with ``pip3`` if you're on a non-debian system:

 .. tabs::